Vinlic/WebVideoCreator/README.en-US.md

 WebVideoCreator (abbreviated as WVC) is a framework for rendering web animations into videos.
 It's implemented based on Node.js + Puppeteer + Chrome + FFmpeg.
 It performs deterministic rendering and captures any HTML5-playable animations (CSS3 animations/SVG animations/Lottie animations/GIF animations/APNG animations/WEBP animations) and any timeline-based animations driven by [RAF](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).
 You can also mischievously use `setInterval` or `setTimeout` to control animations.
 WVC supports embedding MP4 and transparent WebM videos, as well as features such as transition compositing, audio synthesis, and font loading.
 Let's get started with the [Quick Start](#quick-start).

 WVC creates a virtual time environment for your cool animated pages, which can be imagined as something akin to "The Truman Show."
-Its main responsibility is to transform an **uncertain rendering environment** into a **deterministic rendering environment**.
+Its main responsibility is to transform an [uncertain rendering environment](./docs/renderer-env.md#不确定性的渲染环境) into a [deterministic rendering environment](./docs/renderer-env.md#确定性的渲染环境).

-### Uncertain Rendering Environment

-In everyday usage, web browsers do not render animations in "real-time synchronization."
-When system load is high, there may be frame drops, resulting in animations that appear less smooth.
-To improve performance, browsers typically offload some decoding/rendering tasks to other threads, causing asynchrony in the timeline of animations (the `video` element is a classic example).
-These aspects are unreliable for video rendering, where every frame of animation should be deterministic.

-### Deterministic Rendering Environment

-For the code executing the rendering, it remains oblivious to the change.
-Everything happens as usual, but the flow of time becomes controllable. `currentTime` returned by RAF, the timing of callbacks for `setTimeout`/`setInterval`, `Date`, `performance.now`, and so on, are all determined based on the current progress of rendering.
-In addition to taking control of the clock, for dynamic images and embedded videos, typically not under the developer's control, experimental [WebCodecs API](https://github.com/w3c/webcodecs) has been used for takeover.

-All of this is made possible by Chrome's provided [deterministic rendering mode](https://goo.gle/chrome-headless-rendering) and support for the headless experimental API: [HeadlessExperimental.beginFrame](https://chromedevtools.github.io/devtools-protocol/tot/HeadlessExperimental/#method-beginFrame).

 Q&A and discussion group on QQ: 752693580